With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Vermont Psychiatric Care Hospital Department Of Mental Health is a mental health treatment center in Montpelier, VT, located at 350 Fisher Road, 5602 zip code area.
 Vermont Psychiatric Care Hospital Department Of Mental Health provides hospital inpatient treatment.
-Vermont Psychiatric Care Hospital Department Of Mental Health offers group therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Vermont Psychiatric Care Hospital Department Of Mental Health offers psychotropic medication, activity therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
 Vermont Psychiatric Care Hospital Department Of Mental Health also supports people with serious mental illness.
-Additional services at Vermont Psychiatric Care Hospital Department Of Mental Health consist of family psychoeducation, illness management and recovery and diet and exercise counseling.
+Additional services at Vermont Psychiatric Care Hospital Department Of Mental Health consist of diet and exercise counseling, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreWashington County Mental Health is a mental health clinic in Montpelier, Vermont, located at 286 Hospital Loop, 5602.
 Washington County Mental Health offers outpatient treatment.
-Washington County Mental Health provides group therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
-Washington County Mental Health also supports people with serious mental illness, people with PTSD and transitional age young adults.
-Some other services provided by Washington County Mental Health include case management, family psychoeducation and psychosocial rehabilitation services.
+Washington County Mental Health provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents, young adults and adults.
+Washington County Mental Health also supports seniors or older adults, transitional age young adults and people with serious mental illness.
+Some other services provided by Washington County Mental Health include case management, court-ordered outpatient treatment and assertive community treatment.

 Learn MoreWashington County Mental Health Community Support Program is a mental health facility in Montpelier, VT, located at 9 Heaton Street, in the 5602 zip code.
 Washington County Mental Health Community Support Program provides outpatient treatment.
-Washington County Mental Health Community Support Program provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to seniors 65 or older, adults and young adults.
-Washington County Mental Health Community Support Program also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Washington County Mental Health Community Support Program include mentoring/peer support/consumer-run services, diet and exercise counseling and case management.
+Washington County Mental Health Community Support Program provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Washington County Mental Health Community Support Program also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Washington County Mental Health Community Support Program include chronic disease/illness management, supported housing and court-ordered outpatient treatment.

 Learn MoreSecond Spring South is a mental health treatment clinic in Williamstown, Vermont, located at 118 Clark Road, in the 5679 zip code.
 Second Spring South provides residential treatment.
-Second Spring South provides cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Second Spring South provides cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Second Spring South also supports people requiring dual diagnosis treatment.
-Additional services provided by Second Spring South consist of intensive case management, supported employment and family psychoeducation.
+Additional services provided by Second Spring South consist of supported employment, intensive case management and family psychoeducation.

 Learn MoreSpruce Mountain Inn is a mental health facility in Plainfield, VT, located at 155 Towne Avenue, 5667 zip code area.
 Spruce Mountain Inn provides residential treatment.
-Spruce Mountain Inn provides dialectical behavior therapy, group therapy and psychotropic medication to young adults.
-Spruce Mountain Inn also supports patients with eating disorders, transitional age young adults and LGBT.
-Additional services offered by Spruce Mountain Inn consist of intensive case management, diet and exercise counseling and assertive community treatment.
+Spruce Mountain Inn provides psychotropic medication, group therapy and activity therapy to young adults.
+Spruce Mountain Inn also supports patients with eating disorders, transitional age young adults and people with trauma.
+Additional services offered by Spruce Mountain Inn consist of diet and exercise counseling, intensive case management and vocational rehabilitation services.

 Learn MoreAyers Brook is a mental health treatment center in Randolph, Vermont, located at 35 Ayers Brook Road, P. o.
 Box G, part of the 5060 zip code.
 Ayers Brook provides outpatient treatment.
-Ayers Brook also offers activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents and young adults.
-Ayers Brook supports people with trauma, people with PTSD and transitional age young adults.
-Ayers Brook also provides court-ordered outpatient treatment, supported employment and suicide prevention services.
+Ayers Brook also offers individual psychotherapy, group therapy and behavior modification to young adults and children / adolescents.
+Ayers Brook supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+Ayers Brook also provides supported employment, case management and psychosocial rehabilitation services.

 Learn MoreClara Martin Center is a mental health clinic in Randolph, VT, located at 11 Main Street, in the 5060 zip code.
 Clara Martin Center provides outpatient treatment.
-Clara Martin Center offers trauma therapy, psychotropic medication and group therapy to young adults, children / adolescents and adults.
-Clara Martin Center also supports people with PTSD, transitional age young adults and people requiring dual diagnosis treatment.
-More services at Clara Martin Center include integrated primary care services, vocational rehabilitation services and psychosocial rehabilitation services.
+Clara Martin Center offers behavior modification, trauma therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Clara Martin Center also supports transitional age young adults, people with PTSD and clients referred from the court/judicial system.
+More services at Clara Martin Center include court-ordered outpatient treatment, integrated primary care services and case management.

 Learn MoreClara Martin Center is a mental health center in Randolph, Vermont, located at 24 South Main Street, 5060 zip code.
 Clara Martin Center provides partial hospitalization/day treatment and outpatient treatment.
-Clara Martin Center offers trauma therapy, activity therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Clara Martin Center also supports people requiring dual diagnosis treatment and people with PTSD.
-More services available at Clara Martin Center include diet and exercise counseling, intensive case management and chronic disease/illness management.
+Clara Martin Center offers cognitive behavioral therapy, group therapy and behavior modification to adults, young adults and seniors 65 or older.
+Clara Martin Center also supports people with PTSD and people requiring dual diagnosis treatment.
+More services available at Clara Martin Center include case management, mentoring/peer support/consumer-run services and intensive case management.

 Learn MoreBehavioral Health And Wellness Center Copley Professional Services Group is a mental health treatment center in Morrisville, VT, located at 607 Washington Highway, 5661 zip code area.
-Behavioral Health And Wellness Center Copley Professional Services Group provides outpatient treatment and telemedicine/telehealth.
-Behavioral Health And Wellness Center Copley Professional Services Group offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
-Behavioral Health And Wellness Center Copley Professional Services Group also supports people with trauma, people with serious mental illness and people with PTSD.
-Additional services at Behavioral Health And Wellness Center Copley Professional Services Group consist of family psychoeducation, case management and education services.
+Behavioral Health And Wellness Center Copley Professional Services Group provides telemedicine/telehealth and outpatient treatment.
+Behavioral Health And Wellness Center Copley Professional Services Group offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to young adults, children / adolescents and adults.
+Behavioral Health And Wellness Center Copley Professional Services Group also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
+Additional services at Behavioral Health And Wellness Center Copley Professional Services Group consist of diet and exercise counseling, court-ordered outpatient treatment and education services.

 Learn MoreLamoille County Mental Health Services Inc is a mental health clinic in Morrisville, Vermont, located at 72 Harrel Street, 5661.
 Lamoille County Mental Health Services Inc offers residential treatment, telemedicine/telehealth and outpatient treatment.
-Lamoille County Mental Health Services Inc provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Lamoille County Mental Health Services Inc also supports seniors or older adults, people with PTSD and transitional age young adults.
-Some other services provided by Lamoille County Mental Health Services Inc include chronic disease/illness management, suicide prevention services and mentoring/peer support/consumer-run services.
+Lamoille County Mental Health Services Inc provides individual psychotherapy, behavior modification and couples/family therapy to adults, children / adolescents and young adults.
+Lamoille County Mental Health Services Inc also supports people with PTSD, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services provided by Lamoille County Mental Health Services Inc include housing services, supported housing and mentoring/peer support/consumer-run services.

 Learn MoreAverte Fka Merry Meadow Farm Bradford House is one of mental health facilities in Bradford, Vermont, located at 996 Lower Plain, 5033 zip code.
 Averte Fka Merry Meadow Farm Bradford House provides residential treatment.
-Averte Fka Merry Meadow Farm Bradford House provides cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Averte Fka Merry Meadow Farm Bradford House provides behavior modification, activity therapy and group therapy to adults, young adults and seniors 65 or older.
 Averte Fka Merry Meadow Farm Bradford House also supports people with serious mental illness.
-Additional services provided at Averte Fka Merry Meadow Farm Bradford House include supported housing, supported employment and psychosocial rehabilitation services.
+Additional services provided at Averte Fka Merry Meadow Farm Bradford House include supported housing, illness management and recovery and vocational rehabilitation services.

 Learn MoreClara Martin Center is a mental health clinic in Bradford, VT, located at 1483 Lower Plain Road Route 5, 5033 zip code area.
 Clara Martin Center provides outpatient treatment.
-Clara Martin Center offers couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, adults and young adults.
-Clara Martin Center also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Additional services offered at Clara Martin Center include psychosocial rehabilitation services, vocational rehabilitation services and integrated primary care services.
+Clara Martin Center offers cognitive behavioral therapy, trauma therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
+Clara Martin Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Clara Martin Center include integrated primary care services, housing services and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.